franko/gsl-shell/doc/user-manual/matrices.rst

      at the element (k0, k1) and taking n0 rows and n1 columns.
 The
      matrix that is returned is a "view" of the existing matrix in the sense that it make reference to the same underlying matrix.
-So if you modify the submatrix you will implicitely modify the original matrix and viceversa.
+So if you modify the submatrix you will implicitly modify the original matrix and vice versa.

   .. method:: norm()